 The Corporate Signature should be adaptable to it’s use in positive and negative graphic applications.

-Originally retained by Skidmore, Owings & Merrill to develop an architectural graphics program for Edmonton Centre, a mixed use office / retail complex
+Originally retained by Skidmore, Owings & Merrill to develop an architectural graphics program for Edmonton Centre, a mixed use office / retail complex in downtown Edmonton.

 The Canadian Developer, OXFORD PROPERTIES then retained our services to develop a Corporate Identity program and provide architectural graphic services for all their future projects, including marketing and promotional materials.